Unitary Gate Synthesis via Polynomial Optimization: Acknowledgments

-\emph{Acknowledgments}.
 L.B.G has been supported by European Union’s HORIZON–MSCA-2023-DN-JD programme under under the Horizon Europe (HORIZON) Marie Skłodowska-Curie Actions, grant agreement 101120296 (TENORS).
-D.I.B. has been supported by the Army Research Office (ARO) (grant W911NF-19-1-0377, program manager Dr.~James Joseph) and by a cooperative agreement with DEVCOM ARL (W911NF-21-2-0139).
+D.I.B. has been supported by the Army Research Office (ARO) (grant W911NF-23-1-0288, program manager Dr.~James Joseph).
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of ARO or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
 J.M. has been supported by the Czech Science Foundation (23-07947S).